 - Loss of vision

-In order to properly diagnose your dog with uveitis, most veterinarians will perform the following:
+To properly diagnose your dog with uveitis, most veterinarians will perform the following:

 - Physical examination: a lot of illnesses include uveitis, so your veterinarian will need to rule out any other conditions